RalfJung/dyn-nsupdate/README.rst

 There are two pieces that have to be installed: A setuid wrapper which checks the passwords, and applies the updates; and some CGI scripts offered through a webserver.
+Please read this guide carefully and make sure you understand the security implications of what you are doing. setuid wrappers are not toys!

-Let's start with the setuid wrapper.
+Let's setting up the setuid wrapper.
 To compile it, you will need cmake and boost, including the regex and program_options boost packages.
 Starting in the source directory, run::